pret/pokefirered/README.md

-# Pokémon Fire Red
+# Pokémon FireRed and LeafGreen

-This is a disassembly of Pokémon Fire Red.
+This is a disassembly of Pokémon FireRed and LeafGreen.

 It builds the following rom: